Eczema on Legs

 Atopic Dermatitis

-Atopic dermatitis is the most familiar form of eczema.
+Atopic dermatitis is the most common form of eczema.
 It commonly begins in early childhood and fades with time but can remain through or occur during adulthood.
+Patches of dry, red-brown, or purple-gray skin covered in an itchy, scaly rash characterize the condition.

-With atopic dermatitis, your skin’s natural protective barrier is damaged by a combination of genetic and environmental causes.
+With atopic dermatitis, your skin’s natural protective barrier is damaged by a combination of genetic and environmental factors.
 This leads to rapid moisture loss and an increased susceptibility to external irritants.
 The condition is thought to have both autoimmune and allergenic causes.

 Contact Dermatitis